samuponz/FRI_visual_object_tracking_projects/README.md

-# Visual Object Tracking (VOT) Portfolio: A Progressive Framework
+# Visual Object Tracking Projects - FRI 2022

 This repository contains a comprehensive portfolio of 5 Computer Vision projects.
 The entire codebase is structured as a step-by-step methodological journey, tracing the historical and technological evolution of Visual Object Tracking—from pixel-level intensity variations to modern long-term deep learning systems.